Yu-Peng Chen

-Chen Yupeng (陈宇鹏 (Chén Yǔpéng); born January 15, 1984), also known by his stage name Chen Zhiyi (陈致逸 (Chén Zhìyì)), is a Chinese composer and music producer best known for writing the soundtrack of Genshin Impact, an open-world action role-playing video game by miHoYo that is one of the highest-selling mobile games in history.
-His work is known for its versatile style of integrating traditional Chinese musical instruments with Western orchestral arrangements.
-As of 2021, he is a full-time music producer at HOYO-MiX, the in-house music studio of miHoYo, and leads the music production of the game.
+Chen Yupeng (陈宇鹏 (Chén Yǔpéng); born January 15, 1984), also known by his stage name Chen Zhiyi (陈致逸 (Chén Zhìyì)), is a Chinese composer and music producer best known for writing the soundtrack of Genshin Impact, an open-world action role-playing video game by HoYoverse.
+His work is known for its style of integrating traditional Chinese musical instruments with Western orchestral arrangements.
+From 2019 to 2023, he was a music producer at HOYO-MiX, the in-house music studio of miHoYo, and led the music production of the game.

 Chen was educated at Shenzhen Arts School and the Shanghai Conservatory of Music, and studied under the tutelage of experienced musicians who influenced his work later in his career.
 While he studied in college, he was already involved in composing and producing film and television music.
 Even before his career, his musical works won awards at various events.
-Chen established the Yupeng Music Studio in 2014, which had cooperative relations with many recording studios and music groups in Beijing and Shanghai, and produced works for companies including Click Music Ltd., Tencent, and NetEase.
+Chen established the Yupeng Music Studio in 2014, which had cooperative relations with many recording studios and music groups in Beijing and Shanghai, and produced works for companies, including Click Music Ltd., Tencent, and NetEase.

 In the early 2010s, Chen collaborated with the accoladed composer Chan Kwong-wing to produce scores for veteran film directors.
 Their score for Wong Jing's The Last Tycoon (2012) earned them a nomination for the "Best Original Film Score" at the 32nd Hong Kong Film Awards.
-The duo would not win an award until their work for The Founding of an Army (2017) earned the Golden Deer Award for the "Best Original Music Score" at the 14th Changchun Film Festival.
+The duo would not win an award until their work for The Founding of an Army (2017), which earned the Golden Deer Award for the "Best Original Music Score" at the 14th Changchun Film Festival.
 They also produced the score for Andrew Lau's The Captain (2019), one of the all-time highest-grossing films in China.
 Chen had scored several films by Raymond Yip, most being horror or thrillers.

 Early life and education

-Chen was born on January 15, 1984, in Changsha, Hunan Province.
-His mother was a vocalist; to raise Chen, she stopped her career.
+Chen was born on January 15, 1984, in Changsha, Hunan.
+His mother was a vocalist.
+To raise Chen, she stopped her career.
 His father majored in mathematics.
 The first musical inspiration came to Chen at age six, when he watched the Japanese animated film Nausicaä of the Valley of the Wind (1984) by Hayao Miyazaki.
 Though he did not understand the story, he was deeply moved by the soundtrack and "felt the power of music" for the first time.
 During his childhood, he also discovered his musical talent as he was sensitive to pitch.

 In 1996, at the age of twelve, Chen enrolled at Shenzhen Arts School and studied under clarinet educators Jiang Baocheng (姜宝成) and Tao Ran (陶然).
-Tao Ran, a Clarinet associate professor at the school, has performed solo clarinet and chamber music concerts.
+Tao Ran, a Clarinet associate professor at the school, had performed solo clarinet and chamber music concerts.
 He received several awards for his excellent instruction and musicianship.
 Tao, like Chen, also studied under Jiang Baocheng.
 When Chen was 16, he learned basic theories of composition under Ju Zongze (居宗泽), a teacher and assistant lecturer at Shenzhen Arts School.
 He taught music theory, solfeggio, etc.